zama-ai/concrete/docs/tutorial/statistics.md

 - **encrypted addition:** x + y where both x and y are encrypted
 - **clear multiplication:** x * y where x is encrypted and y is clear
 - **encrypted negation:** -x where x is encrypted
-- **key switch:** building block for table lookups
+- **key switch:** a building block for table lookups
-- **packing key switch:** building block for table lookups
+- **packing key switch:** a building block for table lookups
-- **programmable bootstrapping:** building block for table lookups
+- **programmable bootstrapping:** a building block for table lookups

-You can print all statistics using `show_statistics` configuration option:
+You can print all statistics using the `show_statistics` configuration option:

 ```python
 from concrete import fhe